-20. ACCESS TO AND QUALITY OF RECREATIONAL AND WILDERNESS ACTIVITIES: Identify any wilderness or recreational areas nearby or access routes through this tract.
-Determine the effects of the
+20. ACCESS TO AND QUALITY OF RECREATIONAL AND WILDERNESS ACTIVITIES:

-Identity any widerness or recreational areas nearby or access routes through this tract.
+Identify any wilderness or recreational areas nearby or access routes through this tract.
 Determine the effects of the project on recreational potential within the tract.
 Identify cumulative effects to recreational and wilderness activities.